tjercus/activity-segment/README.md

-# objectUtils
+# activity-segment

-Simple utils which I use a lot working with JavaScript objects
+Utils for working with segments (pace, distance, duration) of an activity

 ## How to run
 ```